 Deciphering rejection letters

 Here’s the problem with rejection letters: it’s practically impossible to make sense of a form letter that maybe includes one little teensy tiny bit of individualized advice.
 Plus, they can be completely contradictory.
-One rejection letter could say “needs more monkeys” (probably came from me) and the other letter could say “too many monkeys” (some lesser agent).
+One rejection letter could say “needs more monkeys” (probably came from me back when I was an agent) and the other letter could say “too many monkeys” (some lesser agent).

 What’s a writer to do?